asciimike/mikemcdonald.co/content/cities/tokyo.md

 Caol Ila came at the recommendation of a fellow whisky fan I met in Campbeltoun Loch in June 2018.
-She actually told me to go to a different bar () but apparently the AC was out so it was closed (summer in Tokyo requires AC).
+She actually told me to go to a different bar () but apparently the AC was out, so it was closed (summer in Tokyo very much requires AC).

 As the name states, they've got a *lot* of Caol Ila, as well as some other peaty scotches (Ardbeg, Hakushu), and some SMWS bottles.
 Definitely go if you like peaty whisky.

+### Ne Plus Ultra (Roppongi, Ginza) 🚬

+If you know me well, you'll know that after whisky itself, my favorite thing in the world is finding hidden bars to drink whisky in.
+Ne Plus Ultra rises to the occasion.
+Hidden in the basement of an otherwise unassuming building next door to the Ippudo in Roppongi, you'll need to use a member's RFID card to enter.

+Once you're in, head down the stairs into a sitting room with overstuffed leather armchairs, a wood fireplace (unclear if it's ever used), and a bar with a great selection of whisky, rum, and cognac designed to pair with the Cuban cigars stored in the humidor at the center of the bar.

+There's another, larger location in Ginza as well.

 ### Koffee Mayama (Harajuku)